 This page explains how Ontario’s Not-for-Profit Corporations Act (ONCA) might affect you if you’re a charity.

 Some nonprofits may have to revise their articles when they prepare for the ONCA.
 This is because the ONCA requires different things in articles than were required in the old letters patent.
-However, until the government publishes ONCA’s regulations, we don’t know what you’ll need to change.

 Many nonprofits became charities and were approved by the Public Guardian and Trustee (PGT) and the Canada Revenue Agency (CRA) a long time ago.
 Charity law has changed over the years.
 You could lose your charitable status if your new articles: